natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 The A-4E, also known as the A4D-5, was a significantly improved version within the Skyhawk family.
 It had the J52-P-6A engine which produced almost 3,500 kgf of thrust.
 Most importantly, the P-6A had far better fuel efficiency which increased the range but did require parts of the airframe to be changed.
 The A-4E received improvements in computers such as the AJB-3A and Mk 9 bombing systems.
 A-4Es were later fitted with the improved J-52-P-8 and had the iconic hump behind the cockpit which housed more avionics.

 Introduced in [[Update "New Power"]] as a squadron aircraft, the '''{{Specs|name}}''' is an excellent aircraft for pilots who wish to use it as a ground attack or fighter.
 In the ground attack role, the A-4E Early has an impressive amount of armament options such as regular dumb bombs and rockets, to guided weaponry like the AGM-62A Walleyes.
 Unfortunately, the Skyhawk lacks any sort of CCIP however it does have CCRP capability thanks to the Mk 9 toss bombing computer.
-Fighter pilots will not be disappointed in the Skyhawk’s ability against other enemy aircraft.
+Fighter pilots will not be disappointed in the Skyhawk's ability against other enemy aircraft.
 Nimble and spry, the A-4E can put up a good fight against many of its contemporaries.
 It also has access to two AIM-9B sidewinders and flares which greatly help in uptiers against powerful missiles like the AIM-9G or R-60.
-Whether ground attacking or fighting against planes, players will not be disappointed with the A-4E Early’s performance.
+Whether ground attacking or fighting against planes, players will not be disappointed with the A-4E Early's performance.

 == General info ==
 === Flight performance ===